wp-plugins/wordpress-seo/readme.txt

 * Initial beta release.

 == Upgrade Notice ==

+= 0.2 =
+Upgrade to 0.2 now to get: MultiSite compatibility.
+Meta Keywords added.
+Several bugs fixed, speed optimizations and the option to disable the WP SEO edit boxes on specific post types & more.

 = 0.1.8 =
 Several fixes to how SEO title is handled and generated to make editor faster and more intuitive.